Lost-Outpost/sovngarde/GAMEPLAY.md

    > :ledger: Craft your choice of lantern.
 Once crafted and equipped, pressing the <kbd>L</kbd> key toggles the lantern.

-- [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) `2.0.0` - SmoothCam is a highly configurable third-person camera, with smooth frame-interpolation and a raycasting crosshair to help you aim.

-   > :ledger: By default, the [Modern Camera](https://www.nexusmods.com/skyrimspecialedition/mods/41636) preset is included but you're free to try another.

 - [Sweeping Organizes Stuff](https://www.nexusmods.com/skyrimspecialedition/mods/51645) `2.0.0` - Use broom to clean up physics mess

 - [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) `2.0.0` - Overhauls the third person gameplay similarly to modern action RPGs, entirely through SKSE.
 Move and attack in any direction.
 Includes a custom target lock component and animated healthbar widget, target headtracking, projectile aim support during target lock, boss bars, mount support and more!
 Modular and customizable through MCM.